jessesquires/jessesquires.com/_posts/2014-06-24-apples-to-apples.md

 	</table>
 </div>

 <p class="text-muted">Note that <code>-O</code> is the standard optimization level for Swift and <code>-Ofast</code>, though faster, removes <strong>all</strong> safety features (<em>array bounds-checking, integer overflow checking, etc.</em>) from Swift.
 In other words, do not ship an entire app compiled with <code>-Ofast</code>.
-According to the Apple engineers that I spoke with, <code>-O3</code> in Objective-C is essentially the eqivalent to <code>-O</code> in Swift.</p>
+According to the Apple engineers that I spoke with, <code>-O3</code> in Objective-C is essentially the equivalent to <code>-O</code> in Swift.</p>

 There are a few notable discoveries here:

 1. Objective-C *without* optimizations running in debug outperforms Swift *with* optimizations running in release.
 Only with <code>-Ofast</code> do we begin to experience the swiftness of Swift, and even then the standard library sort in Objective-C is faster.
 According to Craig Federighi's slides on benchmarks during the keynote (1:45:30), we should (probably?) be seeing different results here.
 He noted benchmarks for complex object sort that showed Objective-C performing at 2.8x and Swift at 3.9x, using Python as the baseline (1.0x).
-It is not clear at this time how these benchmarks were acheived.
+It is not clear at this time how these benchmarks were achieved.
 What were the build and optimization settings?
 What is a "complex object"?
 In any case, surely Swift should be able to sort integers just as well as "complex objects", right?

 2. We all know that selection sort and insertion sort are not particularly optimal algorithms, and Swift does a good job to emphasize this.
 But why are these two so terrible in Swift?
 Especially insertion sort. *Especially insertion sort.*